 The Contributor Relations Team is in place to advocate for and provide support, information, and assistance to the vendors and carriers who contribute millions of dollars in equipment and services needed to build and support SCinet each year for the SC Conference.
 The team ensures that contributors are familiar with the information provided in the SCinet Contributor Guidelines and that they are able to derive the greatest benefit possible for their time, expertise, and solutions delivered.

 The DevOps Team runs the internal software infrastructure for SCinet and works to automate the flow of information to the various entities that need it.
 The team administers the main database that stores team member information and manages access, mail servers, customer connection requests, and configurations for tools operated by other teams.
-The DevOps Team also maintains the infrastructure to monitor and measure network flows to ensure services and provide alerts when there are issues, and operates critical network services such as NTP, DNS, and DHCP.
+The DevOps Team also maintains the infrastructure that monitors and measures network flows to ensure services and provide alerts when there are issues, and operates critical network services such as NTP, DNS, and DHCP.